thingsboard/thingsboard-extensions/README.md

 ```

 ## Build docker image with custom extension
-Before building the docker image you have to choose the proper TB version, by default it has been set to latest
+Before building the docker image you have to choose the proper TB version, by default it has been set to 3.2.2
 ThingsBoard CE.
 <br>
 An example of setting version: